 The 36-Day Election Calendar

 The government is responsible for calling federal elections and by-elections.
-An election period must be a minimum of 36 days; there is no maximum length set by law.
+An election period must be a minimum of 36 days and a maximum of 50 days.

 |Ongoing||Registration.
 Electors can check, update or complete their registration online.|